oleg-nenashev/oleg-nenashev/consulting/jenkins.md

 for software, hardware and embedded projects.
 As a Jenkins core maintainer and a former governing board member, I have experience with many areas of the ecosystem.
+For broader engineering systems and developer productivity, see [Developer Productivity consulting](./developer-productivity.md).
+For applying AI to build systems and CI/CD workflows, see [Applied AI consulting](./ai.md).

 ## Engineering